The Resurrection

 Jonah 2:1-9

 He speaks of himself as cast away by God (v.
 4).
-His alienation reminds us of another who cried that God had forsaken Him.
-Furthermore, Jonah refers to himself as one dead, locked in the belly of hell (v.
+His sense of alienation reminds us of another who cried that God had forsaken Him (Matt.
+27:46).
+Furthermore, Jonah refers to himself as one dead, locked in the belly of Sheol (v.
 2), although he himself did not die when the fish swallowed him.
 The prayer therefore points to the experience of someone else.
-Leaving no doubt that it is specifically the experience of Christ is Jonah's exultation that God has "brought up my life from corruptions" (v.
+Then Jonah rejoices that God has "brought up my life from corruption" (v.
 6).
-Where is that?
-It is the place at the bottom of the mountains where he would have lain under bars forever.
-The imagery plainly speaks of resurrection from the dead.
-The consequence, according to the prayer, is that the man God has delivered will again come to the Temple (v.
-7).
-In other words, after being dead, he will act again as a living man.
+From what place would he be delivered?
+From the place at the bottom of the mountains where his corrupted body would otherwise have lain under bars forever (v.
+6).
+Such imagery plainly speaks of resurrection from the dead.

-Since Christ was the first to rise from death to life immortal, the prayer is properly seen as a poetic celebration of His resurrection, which in Jonah's day was still hundreds of years in the future.
-And since the prayer was Jonah's plea to be rescued from the fish's belly, his rescue is properly seen as an event God intended to serve as a type of the Resurrection.
+Since Jesus was the first to rise from death to life immortal, Jonah's prayer is properly seen as a poetic celebration of Jesus' resurrection, which in Jonah’s day was still hundreds of years in the future.
+And Jonah’s rescue from the fish’s belly is properly seen as an event God intended to serve as a type of Jesus' resurrection.